Guide to a revolutionary moment in theatre: 8 themes in the musical Hamilton

 5. Fear of failure

 What if the American Revolution fails?
-That is the subject of the satirical song You’ll Be Back, performed by a smug King George III, who was King of Great Britain from 1760 to 1820.
+That is the subject of the satirical song You’ll Be Back, performed by a smug King George III, who was king of Great Britain from 1760 to 1820.

 It features the egoistic monarch gleefully foretelling the quashing of the rebellion, and predicting how the American colonists will crawl back to Great Britain.
 Peppered with snide claims that the colonists “belong” to him, the taunting number provides comic relief, but also serves as a reminder of the grim consequences should the revolution not succeed.